IDAES/idaes-pse/docs/source/models/heat_exchanger.rst

 ~~~~~

 A selection of functions for Pyomo rules are provided in the
-:code:`heat_exchanger` module, with provide options for different calculation
+``idaes.unit_models.heat_exchanger`` module, which provide options for different
-methods.
+calculation methods.
 Users can also provide their own rule functions.
-See the source for
+See the
-the rules below for examples.
+source for the rules below for examples.

 **Rules for the :code:`delta_temperature_rule` Option**